Get insider access

 42" 48" 55" 65" 77" 83"

-The LG C3 OLED and Samsung S89C OLED are similar TVs occupying the same market position.
+The LG C3 OLED and the Samsung S89C OLED are similar TVs occupying the same market position.
 The Samsung is better for gaming and a slightly better overall TV, while the LG is better for movie fans.
 The Samsung has a wider color gamut and gets brighter than the LG, especially in HDR; not only that, but it also maintains its HDR brightness better in Game Mode.
 It also supports 4k @ 144Hz, while the LG is limited to 4k @ 120Hz.
 However, the LG supports DTS audio formats and Dolby Vision, making it great for Blu-ray fans.
 It also has better low-quality content smoothing than the Samsung TV, making it better for watching streaming content, especially in low-bitrate situations.

 LG B3 OLED